Patrick Cooper Hunt: An Irish Refugee's Story

 In America Patrick Cooper Hunt found a girl named Mary Malone.
 She too had emigrated from County Mayo.
 She too had seen the Great Hunger of Gorta Mór and survived.
 Together they made a life.
 They had five children and went on to become upstanding Americans.

 Patrick Cooper Hunt and his children did well in the US.
-His grandson served in World War I, worked on the rail roads, became a transportation engineer and taught college in New Jersey.
+He found work in a Lambertville rubber mill.

 From Irish immigration to jetpacks in Space.
 Patric Cooper Hunt's great grandson helped design the MMU.